Power Shift: How Departures and Data Are Redrawing the IPL 2025 Playoff Race

 After Absentees: GT 100 · MI 83 · PBKS 63 · RCB 42 · DC 29

-Takeaway: Gujarat’s lead shrinks but remains strong.
-Mumbai stays largely intact.
-RCB's title shot dims without Hazlewood.
+Takeaway: Gujarat’s lead narrows but holds firm.
+Mumbai remain largely intact, while RCB’s playoff hopes fade without Hazlewood.